camoverride/camoverride.github.io/_posts/2017-10-10-naive-bayes-text-classification.md

 $$ \cfrac{3/4 \cdot 1}{3/4 \cdot 1 + 1/4 \cdot 1} = \cfrac{3}{4} $$

 This removes the corpus' bias towards Scots: the division into documents was an artifact of data collection and has no meaning for the task of text classification.

+To actually combine the 80 Scots files into one text file, navigate to the directory containing the data and use the following command:

+`ls | xargs cat > all_data.dat`

+Then remove the remaining `.txt` files:

+`rm *.txt`

-Notice that now the conditional probabilities are equivalent:
+After eliminating document frequency as a variable, nottice that the conditional probabilities are equivalent:

 $$ P(Scots|auld) = P(auld|Scots) $$